About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 I’ll compile and post my thoughts after I finish evaluating any and all suggestions, but the comments for this post will remain open for as long as I can put up with the comment-spam, so keep your suggestions coming, thanks!

-45 comments on “Stat Tracking for Web Projects”
+45 responses to “Stat Tracking for Web Projects”

 I’ve used bbclone on my site for some basic stats and I’ve been pleased.
 It is pretty simple, so it might not be what you are looking for, but it is worth a look.